ZS EV Exclusive Price 2023, Specs, Features & Images

 |Charging Time

 ZS EV is a 5 seater SUV which has 2 variants.
 The price of ZS EV Exclusive (top model) in Delhi is Rs.
-25.36 Lakhs.
-It offers many features like Cabin-Boot Access, Instantaneous Consumption, Keyless Start/ Button Start, Cruise Control, Heater and specs like:
+28.59 Lakhs.
+It offers many features like Turn Indicators on ORVM, Cabin-Boot Access, Automatic Head Lamps, Rear Defogger, Rear Wiper and specs like:

 *Ex-showroom price